Bachelor of Arts (BA)

 By combining French with Linguistics you’ll be able to explore the social contexts of language, as well as how language is acquired.
 This course enables you to devote equal time to French and Linguistics, giving you the opportunity to pursue your interest in language acquisition, sociolinguistics and intercultural communication, while developing your language skills and cultural understanding.

 In your first year, you will take language classes designed to develop your knowledge and understanding of written and spoken French.
-You will also take the core module The Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics; you will choose one further first-year module in French.
-In Linguistics, you will take two modules on ‘Understanding Language’ and ‘Language and Society’ and a further module dedicated to research, academic, and professional skills.
+You will also take the core module The Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics.
+In Linguistics, you will take two modules (‘Understanding Language’ and ‘Language and Society’) and a further module dedicated to research, academic, and professional skills.

 Having acquired foundation skills in your first year, you will go on to develop your language skills on more advanced language modules in your intermediate and final years, as well as developing your interests beyond French language.
 Modules in the French department and the Centre for Applied Linguistics reflect the research specialisms of academic staff and cover a broad range of subjects.

 We employ a variety of teaching styles, including: lectures; seminars of about 15 students, in which the emphasis is on student participation; and written and spoken language classes in small groups.
 You will spend the rest of your time studying independently, preparing for classes, reading and analysing materials set for study, writing essays and working on your language skills.

 12 hours per week (15 hours per week in first year).

 Seminars generally involve around 15 students.